gskielian/Web-Development-Resources/README.md

 The first sequence [01-Tutorial-Website-Creation-Workflows](01-Tutorial-Website-Creation-Workflows) aims to provide all the tools for creating a professional business site or blog.

-The second sequence (in development) will show how to optimize your site and SEO once it is created.
+The second sequence [02-Optimization_Loading-Speed-and-SEO](02-Optimization_Loading-Speed-and-SEO) will show how to optimize your site and SEO once it is created.

 ### Suggestions or Additions?